-- 9.5 If the level of reserves increase unexpectedly, the governors would seek to invest the funds in capital improvements for the benefit of the school. - 9.6 The minimum reserve should be maintained where possible and not used for standard operational expenditure.
+- 9.4 Balancing the risks associated with a site and facilities that has suffered from underinvestment in recent years and the need to maintain the operation of the school, the total reserves across the three funds should be maintained at a minimum figure of the equivalent of one months GAG income for that academic year. - 9.5 If the level of reserves increase unexpectedly, the governors would seek to invest the funds in capital improvements for the benefit of the school. - 9.6 The minimum reserve should be maintained where possible and not used for standard operational expenditure.
 The reserve is held to meet the objectives described above and as such should only be drawn from in the event of a risk materialising or a short term shortfall in income to meet expenditure.